 The Royal Aeronautical Society Young Persons Network in Canada (RAeS YPN Canada) is pleased to offer presentations on aviation and aerospace careers and science/mathematics topics for intermediate and high-school classes.
-For the 2020-21 school year, presentations will be done virtually.
+In the current circumstances, presentations will be done virtually only.

 Teachers are invited to submit requests for presentations by filling out the request form.
 The table below lists the possible topics that relate to concepts from the science and mathematics curriculum, but other topics could also be presented – simply select ‘other’ in the form, and we will get in touch with you to discuss your request.
 For careers topics, live (i.e. non-recorded) presentations by aviation professionals can also be arranged with sufficient notice.
 Multiple topic selections can be made on the form, and we will get in touch with you to discuss further.